Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Introduction

 \subsection{Commutators}

-The boundedness of the commutator $[b,T]$ of a Calder\'on--Zyg\-mund singular integral operator $T$ and pointwise multiplication by $b \in L^1_{\loc}$ plays an important role in harmonic analysis, which dates back to the work of Nehari \cite{Nehari1957} on the boundedness of $[b,H]$ on $L^p$, where $H$ denotes the Hilbert transform.
-This result was later extended by Coifman, Rochberg, and Weis \cite{coifman1976}, who showed that $[b,T]\colon L^p \to L^p$ is bounded for a wide class of Calder\'on--Zygmund operators $T$ with convolution kernels, $b \in \BMO$ and $p \in (1,\infty)$.
+The boundedness of the commutator $[b,T]$ of a Calder\'on--Zygmund singular integral operator $T$ and pointwise multiplication by $b \in L^1_{\loc}$ plays an important role in harmonic analysis, which dates back to the work of Nehari \cite{Nehari1957} on the boundedness of $[b,H]$ on $L^p$, where $H$ denotes the Hilbert transform.
+This result was later extended by Coifman, Rochberg, and Weiss \cite{coifman1976}, who showed that $[b,T]\colon L^p \to L^p$ is bounded for a wide class of Calder\'on--Zygmund operators $T$ with convolution kernels, $b \in \BMO$ and $p \in (1,\infty)$.
 Subsequent works have yielded a full characterization of those $b \in L^1_{\loc}$ for which $[b,T]\colon L^p \to L^q$ is bounded for non-degenerate Calder\'on--Zygmund operators.
-The state of the art result can be formulated as follows: For $p,q \in (1,\infty)$, $T$ a non-degenerate Calder\'on--Zygmund operator and $b \in L^1_{\loc}$, there holds
+The state-of-the-art result can be formulated as follows: For $p,q \in (1,\infty)$, $T$ a non-degenerate Calder\'on--Zygmund operator and $b \in L^1_{\loc}$, there holds

 where $\dot C^{0,\alpha}$ denotes the space of all $\alpha$-H\"older continuous functions and $\dot{L}^r$ denotes the Lebesgue space $L^r$ modulo constants.
-We refer to \cite{hytonen2021} and \cite[Section 1.1]{HOS22} for a survey of all results leading up to this full characterization.
-An analogous characterization in a different context, namely on the boundedness of a Toeplitz type operator between Hardy spaces in the unit ball, was obtained by Pau and Per\"al\"a \cite{pau2020}.
+We refer to \cite{hytonen2021} and \cite[Section 1.1]{HOS23} for a survey of all results leading up to this full characterization.
+An analogous characterization in a different context, namely on the boundedness of a Toeplitz type operator between Hardy spaces on the unit ball, was obtained by Pau and Per\"al\"a \cite{pau2020}.

-Weighted versions of commutator estimates in the case $p=q$ date back to the work of Str\"omberg, who gave an alternative proof of the boundedness of $[b,H]$ on $L^p$ using the Fefferman-Stein maximal function, which also showed the boundedness of $[b,H]$ on $L^p(w)$ for any Muckenhoupt weight $w \in A_p$ (cf. \cite[p.
-417]{To86}).
-A sharp version of this result in terms of the weight characteristic $[w]_{A_p}$ was obtained by Chung \cite{Ch11}, which was afterwards extended to any Calder\'on--Zygmund operator by Chung, Pereyra, and Perez \cite{CPP12}.
+Weighted versions of commutator estimates in the case $p=q$ date back to the work of Str\"omberg, who gave an alternative proof of the boundedness of $[b,H]$ on $L^p$ using the Fefferman--Stein maximal function, which also showed the boundedness of $[b,H]$ on $L^p(w)$ for any Muckenhoupt weight $w \in A_p$ (cf. \cite[p.
+419]{To86}).
+A sharp version of this result in terms of the weight characteristic $[w]_{A_p}$ was obtained by Chung \cite{Ch11}, which was afterwards extended to any Calder\'on--Zygmund operator by Chung, Pereyra and Perez \cite{CPP12}.
 In particular, they showed that any Calder\'on--Zygmund operator $T$ satisfies

 for all $w \in A_p$ and $p \in (1,\infty)$ and the dependence on $[w]_{A_p}$ is sharp.